metamorph-inc/cpython/Doc/library/idle.rst

 --------------------------

-Upon startup with the ``-s`` option, IDLE will execute the file referenced by the environment variables :envvar:`IDLESTARTUP` or :envvar:`PYTHONSTARTUP`.
+Upon startup with the ``-s`` option, IDLE will execute the file referenced by the environment variables :envvar:`IDLESTARTUP` or :envvar:`OMPYTHONSTARTUP`.
 IDLE first checks for ``IDLESTARTUP``; if ``IDLESTARTUP`` is present the file referenced is run.
-If ``IDLESTARTUP`` is not present, IDLE checks for ``PYTHONSTARTUP``.
+If ``IDLESTARTUP`` is not present, IDLE checks for ``OMPYTHONSTARTUP``.
 Files referenced by these environment variables are convenient places to store functions that are used frequently from the IDLE shell, or for executing import statements to import common modules.